-If a final court order has been made against you, you may, under section 110 of the MC Act, apply for the order to be set aside and the case reheard.
+If a final court order has been made against you because you did not attend the hearing, you may, under section 110 of the MC Act, apply for the order to be set aside and the case reheard.
 This can be done at any stage after the order has been made, but the later you apply the more difficult it is to have the order set aside.
-You can only request a rehearing if you have some defence to the claim, or some dispute about the actual amount of the claim.
+You can only request a rehearing if you have a proper defence to the claim, or some dispute about the actual amount of the claim.

 Before you make an application for a rehearing, think about the costs.
-Unless you have applied for a rehearing promptly, and you have a good reason for not having defended at the first hearing, the court will usually require you to pay the legal costs for the creditor, even if your application for a rehearing is granted.
+Unless you have applied for a rehearing promptly, and you have a good reason for not having defended at the first hearing, the court will usually require you to pay the creditor’s legal costs, even if your rehearing application is granted.

 Before applying for a rehearing, advice should be sought from a solicitor or community legal centre (see “Community legal advice” in Legal services that can help).

-To obtain a rehearing, lodge Form 46B (Magistrates’ Court General Rules) with the Registrar of the Magistrates’ Court.
-A fee of $144.20, or $170.00 with preparation by a Registrar (as at 1 July 2015), must be paid when you file the application.
+To obtain a rehearing, lodge form 46B (Magistrates’ Court General Rules) with the registrar of the Magistrates’ Court.
+A fee of $147.80, or $174.30 with preparation by a registrar (as at 1 July 2016), must be paid when you file the application.

 The application must state:

 1 why you didn’t appear on the hearing date; and/or

 2 why you didn’t return the notice of defence.

 A common reason given is that the debtor didn’t receive the complaint.
 In such cases the court will usually grant a rehearing.
 However, if you received the complaint and failed to take any action, it may be harder to obtain a rehearing.